abarmper/BioAI_early_release/README.md

 # BioAI

 BioAI is a 3D medical image segmentation framework for research on expert-augmented convolutional networks.
-The central contribution is **Soft-MoE MedNeXt**, which extends the MedNeXt convolutional encoder–decoder with a differentiable Mixture of Experts layer at the bottleneck, enabling conditional expert specialization without self-attention or its quadratic cost over dense 3D voxel grids.
+The central contribution is **MoE MedNeXt**, which extends the MedNeXt convolutional encoder–decoder with a differentiable Mixture of Experts layer at the bottleneck, enabling conditional expert specialization without self-attention or its quadratic cost over dense 3D voxel grids.

 The framework wraps this architecture in a fully automated pipeline following nnUNet v2 conventions: dataset fingerprinting, topology-aware model construction, fixed-iteration training, sliding-window ensemble inference, and optional post-processing — all driven by a composable Hydra configuration system.